The President - Eric Labaye

-François Bouchet has been Director-General of École Polytechnique since January 2017.
-Under the authority of the Chairman of the Board of Directors, he is responsible for the general management of the establishment and the military command of the School.
-François Bouchet has been a member of the Executive Committee of the Institut Polytechnique de Paris, which brings together École Polytechnique, ENSTA Paris, ENSAE Paris, Télécom Paris and Télécom SudParis since May 31, 2019, for which he is responsible for campus issues.
-François Bouchet is also President of the Student Life Commission of the Conférence des Grandes Écoles.
+Laura Chaubard is Director-General of École Polytechnique since October 2022.
+Under the authority of the Chairman of the Board of Directors, she is responsible for the general management and the military command of the School.
+Laura Chaubard is also a member of the Executive Committee of the Institut Polytechnique de Paris, which brings together École Polytechnique, ENSTA Paris, ENSAE Paris, Télécom Paris and Télécom SudParis since May 2019.

 Provost - Dominique Rossin

 This position is appointed by decree of the Minister of Defense, through nomination by the President of the Board of Directors, upon recommendation of the Board.